equalframework/equal-doc/docs/usage/views.md

 * `view_name`: As a convention, classes should always have a 'default' view for types 'list' and 'view'.

 A **view** relates to an entity and has a type and a name.
 The view itself requests the corresponding data from the server (template or translation) when loading the layout at which a domain can be specified.
 Within a view, a layout defines the way in which the widgets are linked to the model.
 The view is synchronized with the model during modifications.

+Keep in mind that if the view's class extends another class, which will be called the parent, then it should also contain all the fields from this parent class except the computed ones and the ones that are already present in this child class.

 A **Model** is a collection of objects of a given entity.
 This class keeps the full schema of the entity with the default values that are then updated by this model after it requests the corresponding data from the server.